starivera/GalSpecFitX/README.md

 ## Spectral Fitting Parameters - Recommended

-These are the parameters I recommend focusing on as they tend to have the greatest influence on the quality of the fit:
+These are the parameters I recommend focusing on as they tend to have the greatest influence on the the fit:

 - **start**: Initial guess for the LOSVD parameters (V, sigma, ...) for the stars component.
 - **Degree**: Degree of the additive Legendre polynomial used to correct the template continuum shape during the fit.
 Set ``degree=-1`` to not include any additive polynomial.